-A: Um…kept questioning him, he was unable to talk anymore, and…think through shock, part of his face was just hanging down.
+Um…kept questioning him, he was unable to talk anymore, and…think through shock, part of his face was just hanging down.
 You could see inside of his mouth, here…because there was no skin there, and…I knew that we would get in trouble for doing this if we were to take him to any kind of MP station or whatnot, so I instructed my team to…get ready to go out and talked to my squad leader and he was like, “Yeah, take him out.”
-So we took him out…
+So, we took him out…

-Q: When…you use the term “take him out” what—did that have a single or a dual meaning?
+When…you use the term “take him out” what—did that have a single or a dual meaning?

-A: It had a dual meaning; it meant for us to take him out of the COP and then “take him out” because this guy can go and tell on us, and…so we drove him approximately two miles away from our COP, we dismounted, walked up next to a, we called it “[deleted]’s Gorge” because it was where somebody had fallen into a gorge.
+It had a dual meaning; it meant for us to take him out of the COP and then “take him out” because this guy can go and tell on us, and…so we drove him approximately two miles away from our COP, we dismounted, walked up next to a, we called it “[deleted]’s Gorge” because it was where somebody had fallen into a gorge.
 It was just a huge [unintelligible] and ah…fired a round into the back of his head and he dropped.

-Q: Did you have one of your men shoot him?
+Did you have one of your men shoot him?

-A: No, I shot him myself.
+No, I shot him myself.

-Q: Did you use your personal weapon for that?
+Did you use your personal weapon for that?

-A: Yes.
+Yes.

-Q: Were you at all concerned about ballistics?
+Were you at all concerned about ballistics?

-A: No.
+No.

-Q: When you say “he dropped”, what do you mean?
+When you say “he dropped”, what do you mean?

-A: He dropped into the gorge; he was still standing and I walked up behind him with my M4.
+He dropped into the gorge; he was still standing and I walked up behind him with my M4.
 I just fired one shot into the…bottom part of his head.

-Q: Was he still blind folded?
+Was he still blind folded?

-A: Yep. (sigh)
+Yep. (sigh)

-Q: At that point, had—were his hands restrained?
+At that point, had—were his hands restrained?

-A: No, his hands were not restrained.
+No, his hands were not restrained.

-Q: What did you hear after you fired?
+What did you hear after you fired?

-A: Um…all I heard was the ringing from the shot in my ears.
+Um…all I heard was the ringing from the shot in my ears.

-Q: What was visible in front of you?
+What was visible in front of you?

-A: It was dark at this point, it was—like you could see lights in homes, and that was about it.
+It was dark at this point, it was—like you could see lights in homes, and that was about it.

-Q: How many of you had taken a ride out there?
+How many of you had taken a ride out there?

-A: Five.
+Five.
 It was a full vehicle.

-Q: What was the conversation on the way out there?
+What was the conversation on the way out there?

-A: There wasn’t any; we didn’t…it was like the…you just knew what to do, you didn’t have to discuss it, you didn’t want to discuss it.
+There wasn’t any; we didn’t…it was like the…you just knew what to do, you didn’t have to discuss it, you didn’t want to discuss it.

-Q: What was the mood like on the way back?
+What was the mood like on the way back?

-A: Jovial, clappin’ and joking; talking about going to get something to eat.
+Jovial, clappin’ and joking; talking about going to get something to eat.

-Q: Did anyone…
+Did anyone…

 A: Talking about pussy, stuff like that.

-Q: Did any—anyone refer to the shooting?
+Did any—anyone refer to the shooting?

-A: No.
+No.

-Q: When you got back, what’d you guys do?
+When you got back, what’d you guys do?

-A: Went and got something to eat, laid down and watched our own personal movies or played video games on our own personal PlayStation portables.
+Went and got something to eat, laid down and watched our own personal movies or played video games on our own personal PlayStation portables.

-Q: Did you say anything to your…squad leader about…?
+Did you say anything to your…squad leader about…?

-A: I just gave him the OK sign.
+I just gave him the OK sign.

-Q: How long were you out?
+How long were you out?

-A: No longer than 15 minutes.
+No longer than fifteen minutes.

 Sample 3: